 To find out the best ways to cuff yourself to moisture this winter, the Cut spoke with Dr. Patricia Wexler, who delivered some additional tips on how to make your skin less thirsty.
 As she explains, locking in moisture is about “creating an environment to sustain moisture in extremely dry skin or hair over time.”
 Here’s why hot showers and baths aren’t great for your skin, and why you only have five minutes to moisturize.

 2. Don’t shower too long.
-The best showers, Dr. Wexler suggests are “tepid, short showers,” so shower like you are in a European youth hostel.
+The best showers, Wexler suggests, are “tepid, short showers,” so shower like you’re in a European youth hostel.

 3. No baths.
 Excessive heat dehydrates the skin.
-Showering will have to be your cardio.
+Sorry.

 5. Avoid beeswax lip balms.
-“Lips respond well to paraffin (not beeswax) ceramides,” Dr. Wexler clarifies, which last long in a moist environment.
-She likes Kiehl’s Lip Balm for its combination of emollients like squalene, lanolin, wheat germ oil, and vitamin E.
+Dr. Wexler explains, “Lips respond well to paraffin (not beeswax) ceramides” because they last longer in a moist environment.
+She likes Kiehl’s Lip Balm for its combination of emollients like squalane, lanolin, wheat germ oil, and vitamin E.

 6. Try creams, not lotions.
 Lotions have a higher alcohol content and can be more drying.

-8. Face oils don’t moisturize.
-Dr. Wexler explains that oils can seal in moisture, but can’t lock in moisture that isn’t present.
+8. Don’t expect your face oil to moisturize.
+Wexler explains that oils can seal in moisture, but can’t lock in moisture that isn’t present.
 To effectively incorporate a face oil into your routine, she suggests moisturizing first with a cream or lotion, and using the oil on top.